Unbesteveable/utxo-live/README.md

 <img src="https://utxo.live/dump_output.png">

-11. If the dump file is finished and Step 9 is completed (`utxo-live.py` is downloaded and python dependencies were installed), then run `utxo-live.py` by typing in the terminal:
+11. If the dump file is finished and Step 9 is completed (<a href='https://github.com/Unbesteveable/utxo-live/blob/main/utxo-live.py'>utxo-live.py<a> is downloaded and python dependencies were installed), then run <a href='https://github.com/Unbesteveable/utxo-live/blob/main/utxo-live.py'>utxo-live.py<a> by typing in the terminal:

 ```sh
   python3 utxo-live.py